Testing bounded arboricity: Preliminaries

 \section{Preliminaries}

 For an integer $k$, let $[k]\eqdef \{1,\dots,k\}$.
 For an undirected simple graph $G = (V,E)$ let $n = |V|$ and $m=|E|$.
 For each vertex $v\in V$, let $d(v)$ denote its degree.

 We assume there is query access to the graph in the form of {\em degree\/} queries and {\em neighbor\/} queries.
-That is, for any vertex $v\in V$, it is possible to perform a query to obtain $d(v)$, and for any $v$ and $i \in [d(v)]$, it is possible to perform a query to obtain the $i^{\rm th}$ neighbor of $v$ (where the order over neighbors is arbitrary), or a special symbol if such neighbor does not exist, i.e., when $d(v) < i$.
+That is, for any vertex $v\in V$, it is possible to perform a query to obtain $d(v)$, and for any $v$ and $i \in [d(v)]$, it is possible to perform a query to obtain the $i^{\rm th}$ neighbor of $v$ (where the order over neighbors is arbitrary).
+If $i> d(v)$, then a special symbol is returned.

-\begin{definition}[Distance] For a property ${\cal P}$ of graphs, and a parameter $\eps \in [0,1]$, we say that a graph $G$ is {\em $\eps$-far\/} from (having) the property ${\cal P}$, if more than $\eps\cdot m$ edge modifications on $G$ are required so as to obtain a graph that has the property ${\cal P}$. \end{definition}
+\begin{definition}[Distance] For a property ${\mathcal P}$ of graphs, and a parameter $\eps \in [0,1]$, we say that a graph $G$ is {\em $\eps$-far\/} from (having) the property ${\mathcal P}$, if more than $\eps\cdot m$ edge modifications on $G$ are required so as to obtain a graph that has the property ${\mathcal P}$. \end{definition}

 \begin{definition}[Arboricity] The {\sf arboricity} of a graph $G = (V,E)$ is the minimum number of forests into which its edges can be partitioned.
 We denote the arboricity of $G$ by $\alpha(G)$.

 \end{definition} By the work of Nash-Williams~\cite{NW1, NW2}, for every graph $G = (V,E)$, \ifnum\conf=0